 Vue.js

 Vue.js is used to build UIs and single-page applications.
 Vue is easy to integrate with other projects and libraries.
-It features a reactive data binding system and a component-based architecture.
+It has a reactive data binding system and a component-based architecture.

 03